FAIRplus/the-fair-cookbook/content/recipes/findability/seo/bioschemas-data-page_matched.md

        Your site should now generate data pages with embedded markup.

-       You should complete this process for each different type of data that you include in your site, e.g. ChEMBL (URL_TO_INSERT_RECORD-NAME_558 https://fairsharing.org/FAIRsharing.m3jtpg)  would have `MolecularEntity` markup on their chemical pages and `Protein (URL_TO_INSERT_RECORD-ABBREV_559 https://fairsharing.org/FAIRsharing.rtndct) ` markup on their target pages so would need to complete this process twice.
+       You should complete this process for each different type of data that you include in your site, e.g. ChEMBL (URL_TO_INSERT_RECORD-NAME_560 https://fairsharing.org/FAIRsharing.m3jtpg)  would have `MolecularEntity` markup on their chemical pages and `Protein (URL_TO_INSERT_RECORD-ABBREV_561 https://fairsharing.org/FAIRsharing.rtndct) ` markup on their target pages so would need to complete this process twice.

-       Once you have deployed this on your web server, you can test it with the [Bioschemas Validator](https://www.macs.hw.ac.uk/SWeL/BioschemasValidator/) which scrapes the markup from your page and allows you to test it against various Bioschemas (URL_TO_INSERT_RECORD-NAME_560 https://fairsharing.org/3517)  profiles<sup>[2](#biosche (URL_TO_INSERT_RECORD-NAME_561 https://fairsharing.org/3517) mas-validator)</sup>.
+       Once you have deployed this on your web server, you can test it with the [Bioschemas Validator](https://www.macs.hw.ac.uk/SWeL/BioschemasValidator/) which scrapes the markup from your page and allows you to test it against various Bioschemas (URL_TO_INSERT_RECORD-NAME_563 https://fairsharing.org/3517)  profiles (URL_TO_INSERT_RECORD-NAME_562 https://fairsharing.org/4744) <sup>[2](#biosche (URL_TO_INSERT_RECORD-NAME_564 https://fairsharing.org/3517) mas-validator)</sup>.

 ---